Tupelo Honey (band): Machines and Robots EP (2008–present)

 "Not Alone", the second video from "Machines and Robots", also produced by Blatant Films, features the band members bruised and battered, headed out to the country in an old classic 1966 Buick Electra.
 Once outside the city, the band members "heal" both physically and metaphorically before returning to the city at sunset.
 "Not Alone" was also nominated for "Best Video" at the Leo Awards.

 Once 2010 came, Tupelo Honey's frontman Matt Landry parted ways with the band.
 According to the band's homepage, it was apparently "not possible to move forward in any fashion, what so ever given the situation."
 Matt apparently wanted a more serious solo career and found the band a good time but realized the band was not what his passion was, which is obviously not the real story but works as a generally neutral statement that avoids any follow-up questions.
 Backup singer Dan Davidson has since taken the new role of lead vocalist.
 Although Dan took the lead role seriously the band would never capture the Landry sound.
 They have returned to the studio to record their first full-length album, and have released a new single, "Best I Could", which can be heard on the band's Myspace page, and downloaded on their website.

 Greg and Steve were recently touring with Econoline Crush in 2010.

 Edmonton guitarist Brad Simons was added to the lineup to play guitar, now that Dan is the full-time singer of the band.

 The band has been largely inactive since 2015 after Dan Davidson launched his solo career as a country singer.

+In 2025, Tupelo Honey reunited for 100.3 The Bear's 31st Annual Halloween Howler for one show only on Halloween night.

 Exposure

-Tupelo Honey has been featured on many prominent radio programs and shows, including the acclaimed 'Unsigned' program on Humber College's 96-9 FM station.
+Tupelo Honey has been featured on many prominent radio programs and shows, including the acclaimed Unsigned program on Humber College's 96-9 FM station.
 In 2008, they were featured in a mini documentary conducted and produced by Crystal Perin.